Wolfe Research lifts Centene Corporation [CNC] price estimate. Who else is bullish?

 How has CNC stock performed recently?

-Centene Corporation [CNC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.40.
-With this latest performance, CNC shares dropped by -7.54% in over the last four-week period, additionally sinking by -17.77% over the last 6 months – not to mention a drop of -26.85% in the past year of trading.
+Centene Corporation [CNC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.11.
+With this latest performance, CNC shares gained by 0.32% in over the last four-week period, additionally sinking by -13.90% over the last 6 months – not to mention a drop of -26.02% in the past year of trading.

 Centene Corporation [CNC]: Deeper insight into the fundamentals